MCT-master/mct-master.github.io/_posts/2024-05-05-thomaseo-Sounding_Brush_review.md

   <figcaption>A diagram of a gesturally controlled IMS (5)</figcaption>
 </figure>

-In the top left, we have the incoming gestures, the gestures of drawing/painting being captured by touchscreen of the iPad.
+In the top left, we have the incoming gestures.
+In our case, gestures of drawing/painting being captured by touchscreen of the iPad.
 The user has the additional control of choosing a particular ‘brush’ which represents a different synthesis technique alongside selections for colour and character.
 In addition to the capture of drawing/painting gestures, the Sounding Brush also utilises the accelerometer sensors within the iPad to manipulate sound whilst in a specific mode.
 <br>